xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 Upgrading from **CertManager** version `0.10` introduced a number of breaking changes.
-The old Custom Resource Definitions must be uninstalled and removed from helm's tracking and then re-installed.
+The old Custom Resource Definitions must be uninstalled and removed from Helm's tracking and then re-installed.

 NOTE: **Note**:
 If this error message was encountered, then upgrading requires one more step